dbarrows/spacefoam/README.md

 to your Preferences.sublime-settings file.

-This theme will be added to Package Contol in the future for easy access.
+This theme will be added to Package Control in the future for easy access.